w3c-fedid/digital-credentials/horizontal-reviews/security-privacy.md

 > 15. Does this specification have both "Security Considerations" and "Privacy
 >      Considerations" sections?

-The section has [extensive Privacy Considerations](https://w3c-fedid.github.io/digital-credentials/#privacy-considerations), most which are still evolving as the group works through the many Privacy-related challenges of the digital credentials space.
+The specification has [extensive Privacy Considerations](https://w3c-fedid.github.io/digital-credentials/#privacy-considerations), most which are still evolving as the group works through the many Privacy-related challenges of the digital credentials space.

 There are [some early outlines for the Security Considerations](https://w3c-fedid.github.io/digital-credentials/#security-considerations) and there is active work in progress to get those written up in more detail.